TriangleDevOps/policies/conduct-organizers.md

 Presentations or similar events should not be stopped for one-time gaffes or minor problems, although an organizer should speak to the presenter afterward.

 However, organizers should take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates the anti-harassment policy.
+Sexualized content (text or imagery) is grounds to immediately halt a presentation.
+Personal attacks would be another.

-For example, simply say, "I'm sorry, this presentation cannot be continued at the present time" with no further explanation.
+Simply say, "I'm sorry, this presentation cannot be continued, it is in violation of our Code of Conduct." with no further explanation.

 ## Taking reports